Plans Panel meetings

 Applications that are decided by Plans Panel are usually those for significant developments.
 Find out about which applications can be decided by Officers and which applications could be taken to the Plans Panels on Democracy Leeds.

-The Plans Panels' work includes:
+Plans Panel work includes:

 • Planning applications - making decisions, or requiring more information or changes before a decision is made.

-• Position statements – discussing and considering updates on the progress of existing large, complex or sensitive applications – decisions are not made during the meeting
+• Position statements - discussing and considering updates on the progress of existing large, complex or sensitive applications - decisions are not made during the meeting.

-• Pre-application presentations – discussing and considering emerging proposals before a planning application is formally submitted
+• Pre-application presentations - discussing and considering emerging proposals before a planning application is formally submitted.

 • Alwoodley